RushitSolanki/lanshare/README.md

 - No authentication mechanism (trusts local network)
 - Consider implementing encryption for production use

+## Icon Assets

+- The app now includes a comprehensive set of icons for Windows, macOS, Linux, Android, and iOS.
+- Icons are located in `src-tauri/icons/` and are automatically bundled for all platforms.

 ## Future Enhancements

 - [ ] Encrypted discovery messages